AmiraDowidar/relevance-task/README.md

 ### To simply run the script

-Add city_notes.xlsx to the root direction then
+Add city_notes.xlsx to the root directory(folder) then run the following cmd

 ```
 chmod ugo+x run_script.sh